What would you do if your dog was at risk of dangerous bleeding whether you chose surgery or not?

 Nugget is a 3 year old American Hairless Terrier who lives with von Willebrand disease, a condition that prevents her blood from clotting normally.
 That means any procedure – even a routine one – carries higher risk, so when it came time for her to be spayed careful consideration and planning was needed.

-Unspayed dogs are already vulnerable to a life-threatening infection of the uterus called pyometra, but because of Nugget’s bleeding disorder, she also was in danger of excessive bleeding whilst in heat.
+Unspayed dogs are already vulnerable to a life-threatening infection of the uterus called pyometra, but because of Nugget’s bleeding disorder, she was also in danger of excessive bleeding whilst in heat.

 Ultimately, Nugget’s long-term safety and quality of life was priority, so the dedicated team at Cromlyn House Veterinary Hospital got to work.